vapor/docs/docs/basics/validation.md

 ## Custom Validators

-Creating a custom validator for zip codes allows you to extend the functionality of your validation framework.
+Creating a custom validator for zip codes allows you to extend the functionality of the validation framework.
 In this section, we'll walk you through the steps to create a custom validator for validating zip codes.

 First create a new type to represent the `ZipCode` validation results.
 This struct will be responsible for reporting whether a given string is a valid zip code.